magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/assets.md

 - **Can have its own attributes**, such as location, type, or responsible personnel.
 - **Used for grouping** devices and other entities.
 - **Can be part of a hierarchy**, e.g., Substation &#10230; Line &#10230; Streetlight.
-- **Participates in ThingsBoard business logic**, such as rule chains, alarms, and dashboards.
+- **Participates in IoT Hub business logic**, such as rule chains, alarms, and dashboards.

 Assets help logically and efficiently structure your IoT project, making it easier to manage and scale.

-> ThingsBoard supports asset management functions via both the web UI and the [REST API](/docs/{{docsPrefix}}reference/rest-api/){:target="_blank"}.
+> IoT Hub supports asset management functions via both the web UI and the [REST API](/docs/{{docsPrefix}}reference/rest-api/){:target="_blank"}.

 <b><font size="4">Practical video course 🎥</font></b>

-Watch the practical video course, which includes a detailed explanation of how to create and use assets in ThingsBoard.
+Watch the practical video course, which includes a detailed explanation of how to create and use assets in IoT Hub.

 > The course includes hands-on examples to help you better understand how to manage dashboards, assets, and devices — including their configuration and real-world usage.